 “Rajiv Mohabir’s poetry is electric with fierce love—animal, erotic, obliterating—the hard and soft always bruising and buffing each other.
 The ways we hurt each other are similar to the ways we hurt ourselves: precisely, with a steadiness learned in the murk and danger of childhood.
 The cornfields of adolescence and the observation of animals teach us how to not only love each other and tear each other apart but also how to meticulously put what we love, what we destroy, back together again.” – Brenda Shaughnessy

-Fluent in Hindi, Bhojpuri and a dying language known as “Guyanese Hindi,” Rajiv was awarded a 2015 PEN/Heim Translation Fund Grant for his translation of Lalbihari Sharma’s Holi Songs of Demerara, published originally in 1916.
+Capable in Hindi, Bhojpuri and a dying language known as “Guyanese Hindi,” Rajiv was awarded a 2015 PEN/Heim Translation Fund Grant for his translation of Lalbihari Sharma’s Holi Songs of Demerara, published originally in 1916.
 Mr. Sharma was an indentured laborer, as well as a singer and a musician, on the sugarcane fields in Guyana.
 He was the first Indo-Caribbean writer to write and publish in his native dialect, a mix of Bhojpuri and Awadhi.
 His most recent collection, I Even Regret Night (2019), is a translation of this text.
 In 2020 it received the Harold Morton Landon Award from the Academy of American Poets.

 Mohabir’s poem “Ancestor” was chosen by Philip Metres for the 2015 AWP Intro Journal Award.
 His poems also received the 2015 Editor’s Choice Award from Bamboo Ridge Journal and the 2014 Academy of American Poet’s Prize for the University of Hawai‘i.
 His poem “Dove” appears in Best American Poetry 2015.
 Other poems and translations appear in journals such as Quarterly West, Guernica, The Collagist, The Journal, Prairie Schooner, Crab Orchard Review, Drunken Boat, small axe, The Asian American Literary Review, Great River Review, and PANK.
 He has received several Pushcart Prize and Best of the Net nominations.
 He has received fellowships from Voices of Our Nationʻs Artist foundation, Kundiman, The Home School (where he was the Kundiman Fellow), and the American Institute of Indian Studies language program.